michael-collins/DART204/unit4/camera.md

 ####Parallax

-Parallax is the effect that occurs when, from the point of view of a moving camera, some scene elements are further away than others.
+Parallax occurs when you have background elements further away from the camera, and foreground elements closer to the camera.
+When the camera moves, the elements that are further away move slower than elements that are up close, giving a 2D scene a sense of depth.
 The largest the distance between these elements, the more pronounced the effect is.
+The easiest way to apply parallax to a scene is to separate your elements in layers, and then animate them at different speeds.

 ####Depth of Field